xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 1. When a user first uses XMTP with a particular blockchain account, they create an "identity key" for that account.

 2. This identity key is used to sign "installation keys" for each app or device where the user uses XMTP.
+The identity key is also used to add or remove account access for additional wallets.

 3. The installation keys are then used to create and sign MLS credentials, which are used for secure communication in individual and group chats.

-To learn more about identity in XMTP v3, see [Identity in XMTP v3](/protocol/v3/identity).
+To learn more about identity in XMTP v3, see [Multi-wallet identity](/protocol/v3/identity).

 #### XMTP v2